 West Cork in the southwestern corner of Ireland is a melting pot of people from around the world- attracted here by the mild winters, beautiful beaches, lively music scene and wild coast that juts out into the Atlantic Ocean.

 You’ll find this melting pot of people in almost every bar in West Cork.

 Old people drinking with young people.
 Irish people singing with French people.

-The bars in West Cork are often essential centres for the rural communities and whether you visit in summer or in winter- you’ll receive a proper Irish welcome from all of the bars on this list.
+The pubs in Cork are often essential centres for the rural communities and whether you visit in summer or in winter- you’ll receive a proper Irish welcome from all of the bars on this list.

 1. Levis’ Bar, Ballydehob

 Levis has been run by the same family for over 100 years, and it feels like nothing has changed in all that time.

 Half the bar is still set up as it would have been when this was the village shop.

 This little Irish bar is now run by Joe and Carolyne who have turned this quiet spot into a busy music venue.

 You’ll find a bit of everything here all year round from poetry readings, big Dublin and Cork bands, local singer-songwriters to the now famous sea shanty festival in June, the Ballydehob Jazz Festival in May and traditional Irish music throughout the year.